goreleaser/godownloader/README.md

 # godownloader
 Download Go binaries as fast and easily as possible

 This is the inverse of [goreleaser](https://github.com/goreleaser/goreleaser).
 The goreleaser YAML file is read and creates a custom shell script that can download the right package and the right version for the existing machine.
-Sometimes this is known as "curl bash" script.

 If you use goreleaser already, this will create script suitable for "curl bash" style downloads.